Slab Leak Repair Services in McComb

 What Causes A Slab Leak?

-If you’re wondering how so much concrete under your McComb home could have actually moved enough to crack your pipes, here are a few causes of slab leaks:
+If you’re wondering how so much concrete under your McComb home could have actually moved enough to crack your pipes, here are a few causes that require a repair slab leak job:

 The most common cause of slab leaks is incorrect installation or poor-quality pipes.
 During installation, if your pipes were nicked, bent or dented, the water flow over time could cause the pipes to leak in those areas.
 They could even burst given enough time!
 Copper pipes have the highest risk of corrosion due to their naturally soft nature and vulnerability to the elements.